Chart Color Schemes

 Murray Bridge Surrounds faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 11.8%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 8.4%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.6%).
-Vocational credentials are prevalent, with 42.0% of residents aged 15+ holding such qualifications - advanced diplomas at 8.3% and certificates at 33.7%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 8.4%, followed by graduate diplomas (1.8%) and postgraduate qualifications (1.6%).
+Vocational credentials are prominent, with 42.0% of residents aged 15+ holding them - advanced diplomas at 8.3% and certificates at 33.7%.

 A substantial 24.9% of the population is actively pursuing formal education, including 11.5% in primary, 7.7% in secondary, and 1.8% in tertiary education.
-Educational provision includes Mypolonga Primary School and Jervois Primary School, serving a total of 232 students.
-Murray Bridge Surrounds has typical Australian school conditions (ICSEA: 963) with balanced educational opportunities.
-Both primary schools focus exclusively on primary education, with secondary options available in surrounding areas.
-Local school capacity is limited at 5.7 places per 100 residents compared to the regional average of 13.6, leading many families to travel for schooling.
+The area has two primary schools - Mypolonga Primary School and Jervois Primary School, serving a total of 232 students.
+These schools provide balanced educational opportunities, typical of Australian schools (ICSEA: 963).
+Both focus exclusively on primary education, with secondary options available in surrounding areas.
+The area has limited school capacity, with only 5.7 places per 100 residents compared to the regional average of 13.6, leading many families to travel for schooling.

 Frequently Asked Questions - Education